Husband-Pleasing Thin Oatmeal Cookies with Coffee Icing

 In addition to Thumbprints, these cookies are my husband’s favorite.
 Since I only do thumbprints at Christmas, he requests and gets these oatmeal cookies more often than any other.
 Who needs more appreciation than your spouse?

-- They contain oatmeal.
+- Oatmeal.
 Eat them for breakfast. 😁

 Happy Bakers Speak Up